 She continues, “Sweetheart strapless continues to be shown in a very limited capacity at the bridal market.
 Brides are still looking for a departure from this – we often hear that it’s been done or that they want to avoid it for comfort.
 This is still a neckline that is universally flattering though so we encourage brides to give it a try!”

 (Sidenote: My dress from my 2009 wedding was a sweetheart strapless dress.
 I loved it.
 But by 10:00 pm, the boning inside my corset had rubbed me for so long, it had almost cut into the skin on my sides.
-I was so ready to take that dress off because of the pain!!)
+I was so ready to take that dress off because of the pain!!
+Thank goodness that doesn't seem to be on the radar for 2021 wedding dress trends.)

 Texture: Wadhams says, “We saw a lot of texture in the form of interesting new fabrications, embellishments, and floral appliqués.
 3-D floral appliqués are going to be popular over the next few years in bridal.”